 PQ1A central estimate8All 8 provided

-PQ2 DALY/WELLBY estimate + CI5Plant declined (principled); Benjamin and Anon. participant 1 left blank
+PQ2 DALY/WELLBY estimate + CI5Plant declined (principled); Benjamin left blank